Facts of Benito Juárez, Tlaxcala

 The number of people living in private homes is 6185.

-The average number of people occupying a room in inhabited private households is 1.1.
+In Benito Juárez, the average number of occupants per room in inhabited private homes is 1.1.

-Private homes inhabited in Benito Juárez have a floor made of a material other than earth in 1519 cases.
+Regarding the inhabited private homes in Benito Juárez, 1519 of them have a floor made of a material different from dirt.

 On average, each household in Benito Juárez has 483 bedrooms.

-In Benito Juárez there are 248 inhabited private homes with two rooms.
+In Benito Juárez there are 1045 inhabited private homes with two or more bedrooms.

 There are 1523 privately inhabited homes with electric power in this area.